Biosphere (musician): Live

 Biosphere regularly performs live during electronic music festivals and in clubs throughout Europe and various other locales around the world.
 Live performances usually consist of Jenssen performing improvisations or variations on newer tracks on a laptop while video art is projected behind him; for example, full-screen video art was projected in his Picturehouse cinema tour in April 2006.
 Although these performances are rarely tied specifically to a recent album release, the uptempo material from the Bleep and Microgravity/Patashnik era is occasionally featured in Biosphere performances.

-In May 2004, Biosphere's first United States performance took place in Detroit.
+In May 2004, Biosphere's first American performance took place in Detroit.

-In 2008 Jenssen announced a year-long break from touring due to his reported hatred of "airports, security checks, unhealthy food, air conditioning, hotels, etc.".
-However he resumed concert activity in 2009 and 2011.
+In 2008 Jenssen announced a year-long break from touring due to his reported hatred of "airports, security checks, unhealthy food, air conditioning, hotels, etc." However, he resumed concert activity in 2009 and 2011.

 Other interests

 Jenssen is also an active climber and mountaineer.
 This hobby is an inspiration on his work, as well as a source of natural sound samples.
 His highest feat was in 2001, climbing the Cho Oyu (Himalaya, 8201 meters) without oxygen; in 2006, he thus released Cho Oyu 8201m – Field Recordings from Tibet (as Geir Jenssen).